ingridsfd/Ingrid-core-code-from-scratch-readme/EXERCISES README/Week1.md

 ## Wednesday 20 July, 2022

-1. [✅] Your date of birth in the matrix? exercise.
+1. [x] Your date of birth in the matrix? exercise.
 My birthday is October 14, 1997 = 14/10/1997
 Answer in binary numbers: 1110 | 1010 | 11111001101

-2. [✅] MIPS exercise.
+2. [x] MIPS exercise.
 Instructions
 1. Create a program that adds any two given numbers provided by the user.
 Code pasted from Mars 4.5:
  .data